The Problem with Current Migraine Treatments

 The data clearly depicts the dissatisfaction experienced within the migraine community when it comes to the available treatment options.
 The effects of migraine on quality of life, the economy, and personal well-being are overwhelming and those effects have been acknowledged.

-The Avulux® team performed over eight years of clinical and optical engineering research to create a safe and effective migraine treatment with the goal of helping migraine sufferers overcome the physical, social, and economic burdens placed on them by their disease.
+The Avulux® team performed over eight years of clinical and optical engineering research to create a safe and effective light sensitivity management tool with a goal of helping migraine sufferers overcome the physical, social, and economic burdens placed on them by their light sensitivity.

 Migraine subjects included in Avulux® studies varied from those with as few as one headache every month or two to those with more than 15 headache days a month.
 Individuals in every one of these subject groups experienced benefits in reducing the impact of light sensitivity on their activities of daily living.

 1 Kaname Ueda, Wenyu Ye, Louise Lombard, et al.; Real-world treatment patterns and patient-reported outcomes in episodic and chronic migraine in Japan: analysis of data from the Adelphi migraine disease specific programme; The Journal of Headache and Pain 2019 20:68 https://doi.org/10.1186/s10194-019-1012-1